evpl/jkscope/README.md

 Inspired by the [Kotlin scope function](https://kotlinlang.org/docs/scope-functions.html) I want to reduce the number of lines of my Java code and make this code more readable.

-This library should have been written for this feature at a minimum 😄
+This library should have been written at least for this feature alone 😄

 ```
 Map<String, Integer> map = let(new HashMap<>(), it -> {